 New shows for Beth Rigby, Sophy Ridge and Trevor Phillips in Sky shake-up

-Sky is launching new programmes hosted by Beth Rigby, Sophy Ridge and Trevor Phillips to highlight “lively debate, discussion and opinion,” the broadcaster has announced.
+Sky is launching new programmes hosted by Beth Rigby, Sophy Ridge and Sir Trevor Phillips to highlight “lively debate, discussion and opinion”, the broadcaster has announced.

 She tweeted: “We’ll be covering politics, culture, biz, sport, entertainment & real life stories, talking to people at the coal face of change & exploring their views of what’s going on in Britain & around the world at a time of great uncertainty.